 Short Circuit

-The result of the short circuit is breaker tripping. if there is a connection between hot and neutral wire generates low resistance path, helping high curent to flow as the result of a short circuit.
+The result of the short circuit is breaker tripping.
+If there is a connection between a hot and neutral wire, it generates a low resistance path, helping high current to flow as the result of a short circuit.
 To avoid overheating and the occurrence of fires, the breaker breaks the circuit.
-In this power system get protected
+In this power system, get protected

 Open Ground

-If there is no proper grounding system can casues open ground, which causes the breaker to trip.
-Grounding is used to provide a path for faults current to save the circuit.
+If there is no proper grounding system, it can cause open ground, which causes the breaker to trip.
+Grounding is used to provide a path for faulteaker detects the chance of damage in case of faulty ground and trips to avoid any damage. current to save the circuit.
 The breaker detects the chance of damage in case of faulty ground and trips to avoid any damage.
 So for proper working of the system, there is no open ground that causes breaker tripping.

 Faulty Breaker Connected

-The result of a faulty brake can cause circuit breaker tripling.
-Such as bimetallic strips and travel techniques can cause different responses. it can casues ripping, and affect power flow.
-To make the system reliable breaker must be checked and changed if there is a faulty connection.
+The result of a faulty brake can cause a circuit breaker r to trip.
+Such as bimetallic strips and travel techniques can cause different responses.
+It can cause ripping and affect power flow.
+To make the system reliable, the breaker must be checked and changed if there is a faulty connection.

 Bad Outlet